Kashier-payments/Kashier-Android-SDK/readme.md

    String amount,
    UserCallback<PaymentResponse> paymentTransactionsCallback)
 ```
-The custom XML should follow the same template used in [Kashier Payment Form](activity_payment_example.xml) available in this repo
+The custom XML should follow the same template used in [Kashier Payment Form XML](activity_payment_example.xml) available in this repo

  - Make sure that each element in the example XML with **android:id** attribute keeps its type.